Video’s for Use

 The Children’s Museum of Sonoma County’s mission is to inspire curiosity and creativity through joyful transformative experiences.

 In 2005, a group of Sonoma County mothers began planning a children’s museum to address the lack of a local gathering place where parents, grandparents, and teachers could support a child’s natural craving for curiosity and exploration.
 This team of educated volunteers established Children’s Museum of Sonoma County (CMOSC) as a Federal 501(c)(3) corporation in December 2005 and launched the Museum-on-the-Go (MOG) mobile science and art outreach program.
 Basic and engaging concepts in these two focused areas would become the hallmark of MOG exhibits.

-In 2014, CMOSC opened Mary's Garden, the first phase of the capital campaign, to the public.
+In 2014, CMOSC opened Mary’s Garden, the first phase of the capital campaign, to the public.
 And a year later, followed with the opening of the Science and Imagination Gallery and Totopia interior galleries.
-Click here for complete history.
+Click here for a complete history.

 Museum Visitors & Site

 The CMOSC has 165,000 visitors a year, serving families from Sonoma, Marin, Mendocino, and Lake counties – we are the only children’s museum within a 50-mile radius.